 Revelation: An act of revealing or communicating divine truth.
 Something that is revealed by God to Humans.

-The third day of my journey I traveled to see the beautiful beaches of Nusa Penida Island.
-I arrived late at night, immediately went to bed and woke the next morning before the sun ready to take on the day.
-I made coffee, took it to the pool at my hotel and there I received my fourth gift, the birds.
+On the third day of my journey, I traveled to see Nusa Penida Island’s beautiful beaches.
+I arrived late at night, immediately went to bed, and woke the next morning before the sun ready to take on the day.
+I made coffee, took it to the pool at my hotel, and there I received my fourth gift, the birds.
 The birds were my symbol of hope… of freedom.
-As I sat watching the sun rise over the ocean one little bird flew over me and then down into the water and back up.
+As I sat watching the sunrise over the ocean, one little bird flew over me and then down into the water and back up.
 Soon, another bird followed suit.
-Before I knew it, dozens were flocking around in front of me, rhythmically moving in the water performing the most beautiful dance.
-It was just me, the birds and the rising sun.
-In that moment God made his presence known, he gave me hope and assured me that I would get through the darkness that was surrounding me back home and that I would make it to the other side.
+Before I knew it, dozens were flocking around in front of me, rhythmically moving in the water, performing the most beautiful dance.
+It was just me, the birds, and the rising sun.
+At that moment, God made his presence known; he gave me hope and assured me that I would get through the darkness surrounding me back home and make it to the other side.
 There he was, through the birds, showing me that I was just where I needed to be.
 I went into the day on Nusa Penida Island with more hope than I have ever had in my 33 years of life.

 Agung: Despair, Empathy, Awakening

-The morning I was set to leave Bali, I connected with Agung who tended to my AirBnb.
-On my final two days she prepared my meals and did my laundry.
-While sitting at breakfast eating her fantastic banana pancakes we began to converse.
-The evening before she made me a traditional Balinese meal at her home and brought it to me prior to going to the celebration at her temple.
-My trip happened to coincide with Galungan, which celebrates the victory of dharma over adharma (the triumph of good over evil).
+The morning I was set to leave Bali, I connected with Agung, who tended to my Airbnb.
+On my final two days, she prepared my meals and did my laundry.
+While sitting at breakfast, eating her fantastic banana pancakes, we began to converse.
+The evening before, she made me a traditional Balinese meal at her home and brought it to me before attending the celebration at her temple.
+My trip coincides with Galungan, which celebrates dharma’s victory over dharma (the triumph of good over evil).
 Only fitting given the fact I was fighting my own battle at home during that time.
-I told Agung how beautiful she looked the previous night and when I said that she turned away in disbelief.
-Clearly, she didn’t feel comfortable being complemented.
-When I noticed her discomfort I changed the subject.
+I told Agung how beautiful she looked the previous night and when I said that, she turned away in disbelief.
+Clearly, she didn’t feel comfortable being complimented.
+When I noticed her discomfort, I changed the subject.
 I proceeded to dive in and ask her questions about herself.
 She told me that her mother passed away suddenly from a headache when she and her younger brother were in their adolescent years.
 Agung had to grow up quickly to take care of her brother and work full time to support her family.
-Her father was unable to work as he struggled to cope with the death of his wife and became very depressed.
-As we moved through the conversation she asked me why I was traveling alone.
+Her father was unable to work as he struggled to cope with his wife’s death and became very depressed.
+As we moved through the conversation, she asked me why I was traveling alone.
 She said that it was something she could never do.
 She said she was too fearful.
 It seems that the fear of being alone is a common thread for women, not only here at home but around the world.
-Of course the affirmations from me came and I told her anything is possible and that she is capable of traveling alone.
+Of course, the affirmations from me came, and I told her anything is possible and that she is capable of traveling alone.

-As we continued on in conversation; I got onto the subject of self-care.
-I asked if she took the time to meditate – she explained that she doesn’t have time for herself, let alone to meditate.
+As we continued in conversation, I got onto the subject of self-care.
+I asked if she took the time to meditate – she explained that she doesn’t have time for herself, let alone meditate.
 There I realized, Bali is titled as one of the biggest “yoga mechi centers” of the world, but is it really?
-In our conversation I realized that yoga in Bali is what we on the outside have created.
-The Balinese people work tirelessly to support their families, they live on compounds the size of single family homes with 30+ family members.
-The further we got into conversation the more I realized my purpose of coming to Bali – to connect with the people, to bring yoga, meditation and the teachings of self-care to them.
-We held hands, sat on the floor, closed our eyes with tears streaming down our faces and there we breathed.
-I sat in her pain with her, feeling her energy and tried my hardest to take it from her.
+In our conversation, I realized that yoga in Bali is what we on the outside have created.
+The Balinese people work tirelessly to support their families; they live in compound sizes of single-family homes with 30+ family members.
+The further we got into a conversation, the more I realized my purpose of coming to Bali – to connect with the people, bring yoga, meditation, and self-care teachings to them.
+We held hands, sat on the floor, closed our eyes with tears streaming down our faces, and there we breathed.
+I sat in her pain with her, feeling her energy, and tried my hardest to take it from her.
 I used the tools The Healer gave me to bestow wisdom upon Agung.
-I wanted to take her pain and suffering from her but I couldn’t.
-I gave her the tools and taught her how to take time for herself – how simple it is even for two minutes to calmly sit and follow breath.
+I wanted to take her pain and suffering from her, but I couldn’t.
+I gave her the tools and taught her how to take time for herself – how simple it is even for two minutes to sit and follow breath calmly.
 I explained that she needed to care for herself first and foremost.
-As we sat together I heard my car approach, we wiped away our tears, embraced one another and I left.
+As we sat together, I heard my car approach, we wiped away our tears, embraced one another, and I left.
 Agung was my fourth gift.

 Mangku – Death & Rebirth

-My flight out of Bali was in the evening so I decided to visit one last temple.
+My flight out of Bali was in the evening, so I decided to visit one last temple.
 As I approached Mangku’s temple for a mudra and acintya meditation session, I was still distraught from leaving Agung.
-When I arrived I took a deep breath, walked in and went to the middle of the temple and knelt down, almost as if I was surrendering.
+When I arrived, I took a deep breath, walked in, went to the middle of the temple, and knelt, almost as if I was surrendering.
 I was giving myself up to the journey, the experiences… ultimately surrendering to God.
-As I knelt in redemption knowing I would have to leave Bali behind in a few short hours, there approached my salvation – in human form.
-I looked to my right and approaching me was a man dressed in all white with his hands out, ready to accept me into his sacred space.
-I cleared my mind, brought myself back to the present moment, connected with him and breathed deeply.
-Mangku and I would share a meditation practice together.
+As I knelt in redemption, knowing I would have to leave Bali behind in a few short hours, there approached my salvation – in human form.
+I looked to my right, and approaching me was a man dressed in all white with his hands out, ready to accept me into his sacred space.
+I cleared my mind, brought myself back to the present moment, connected with him, and breathed deeply.
+Mangku and I would share a meditation practice.
 That day he taught me how to heal and protect myself and others.
 He blessed me with coconut water, marked my forehead with clay, and wrapped my wrist with a sacred bracelet.

 The Return: Awakening, Bliss and Enlightenment

 When I returned home, I came back full of gratitude and joy for everything in my life.
 Having released everything before Bali and embarking on my journey completely clear, I came home having had a spiritual awakening.
 It is only natural that my call to adventure was Bali as the Hero’s journey has a death and a rebirth.
 I died in Bali and was born again.
 I had a revelation and was granted many gifts.
 I have faced tremendous challenges in my journey before Bali.
-While I didn’t face any sort of crisis while there, my trials and tribulations took place back at home years before and leading up to my journey to Bali.
+While I didn’t face any crisis while there, my trials and tribulations took place back at home years before and leading up to Bali’s journey.

-Over the past decade, I have made it through unhappiness and feelings of emptiness through neglect, abuse and pain through a loved ones addictions.
+Over the past decade, I have made it through unhappiness and feelings of emptiness through neglect, abuse, and pain through a loved one’s addictions.
 I was finally able to shift my perspective to the life that I could have and the life that I so desperately wanted.
-I let go of fear, I let go of what no longer served me and I released myself of self-doubt.
-Once I realized that I was worthy of happiness, love and deep meaningful connections, I found my answers.
+I let go of fear, I let go of what no longer served me, and I released myself of self-doubt.
+Once I realized that I was worthy of happiness, love, and significant connections, I found my answers.
 I manifested my new reality.
-In my new reality I experienced tremendous breakthroughs – through journaling, therapy, yoga, meditation and intense deep inner work.
-Sometimes, to get to and through those breakthroughs I had feelings of being lost.
+I experienced tremendous breakthroughs in my new reality – through journaling, therapy, yoga, meditation, and intense deep inner work.
+Sometimes, to get to and through those breakthroughs, I had feelings of being lost.
 I would feel completely alone in my struggles.
 In those feelings of being lost, I would dive deeper and ask myself tough questions.
-I would meditate more, I would practice more, I would bump up my therapy to twice a week and then; magic happened..
+I would meditate more, practice more, bump up my therapy to twice a week, and then; magic happened.
 I found joy in the journey.
 I turned my pain into power.
 I turned my past into a learning experience.
 I became grateful for what I have instead of focusing my energy on what I don’t have and what I didn’t believe was fair.
-I realized that my life is better served in service of others.
-Through that shift and through integration, and a state of pure joy and gratitude I reached my inner light – my enlightened state.
+I realized that my life is better served in the service of others.
+Through that shift and integration and a state of pure joy and gratitude, I reached my inner light – my enlightened state.

 It took me four months to write this piece.
 My Hero’s Journey and the gifts I received was that of pure intention from God.
-The people, the experiences, the land, they all served and will continue to serve a purpose in my life and in yours.
+The people, the experiences, the land, they all served and will continue to serve a purpose in my life and yours.
 The end of my hero’s journey is the beginning of yours.
 How can you embrace your own Hero’s journey?
-The Law of Dharma states, as a law you aren’t here happenstance or accidentally, you are here for a reason and for purpose.
+The Law of Dharma states, as a law, you aren’t here happenstance or accidentally; you are here for a reason and purpose.
 What is your purpose?

 The Departure – Call to adventure: How can you leave your “ordinary world” as you know it and embark on a new adventure?
 Your “ordinary world” represents your comfort zone.
 In what ways can you step out of your comfort zone and into places unknown?